-But the S22 Ultra is a considerably more expensive phone, so we’d be comparing apples to oranges to an extent.
+But these are also more expensive phones, so we’d be comparing apples to oranges to an extent.
 So let’s focus on what makes the Samsung Galaxy S22 such a fun, attractive, and palm-friendly device.

 Put simply, the S22 has enough of everything.
-It pushes no boundaries in terms of photography, screen size, and battery life, yet it still compares favorably to Apple's $799 / £779 / AU$1,349 iPhone 13.
+It pushes no boundaries in terms of photography, screen size, and battery life, yet it still compares favorably to Apple's $799 / £849 / AU$1,339 iPhone 14.